Aline Griffith, Countess of Romanones: Controversy

 There is some controversy over the accuracy of Romanones' depiction of her work for OSS and the CIA in her memoirs.
 There is no doubt that she served as a cipher clerk for the OSS in Madrid during World War II, but historian Rupert Allason, writing under the pen name "Nigel West", contends that her "supposedly factual accounts [of her espionage work] were completely fictional."
 In 1991, Women's Wear Daily reported that it had retrieved her OSS file from the National Archives and found that Romanones had "embroidered her exploits as an American spy".
 According to the paper, she started out as a code clerk and then moved into a low-level intelligence job that involved reporting on gossip circulating in Spanish high society; there was no mention of her shooting a man or assisting in the exposure of a double agent, as her first book, The Spy Wore Red, alleges.
 Romanones responded to the allegations in a March 1991 Los Angeles Times interview: "My stories are all based on truth.
 It's impossible that whatever details of any mission I did would be in a file."
-Women's Wear Daily had also quoted an anonymous former intelligence officer's complaint that Romanones' later memoir gives the misleading impression that she and the Duchess of Windsor alone found a CIA mole when "it took the whole CIA two years and about 200 people to do it."
+Women's Wear Daily had also quoted an anonymous former intelligence officer's complaint that Romanones' second memoir gives the misleading impression that she and the Duchess of Windsor alone found a CIA mole when "it took the whole CIA two years and about 200 people to do it."
 Romanones replied "I did not pretend to do it single-handedly.
 I explained clearly that they only came to us when they couldn't find him."
-The CIA has declined comment on Romanones.
+The CIA has declined to comment on Romanones.